kallaway/100-days-of-code/log.md

 Thougths: ** Was strapped on time due to hectic work deadline.
 But small progress counts I guess.

 **Link to work:** Nothing to show.
+Notes for microservices updated in notes folder.

+### Day 41: Mar 2, 2018

+MISSED

+### Day 42: Mar 3, 2018

+- Continued principles of microservices.
+Topics covered today were: consumer first design of microservics and independent deployments.

+Thougths: ** Finishing this first before jumping back into classification course.
+Microservices knowledge was a bit time sensitiev to packed it in the middle of my classification course.

-Notes for microservices updated in notes filder.
+**Link to work:** Nothing to show.
+Notes for microservices updated in notes folder.